 The Treasurer shall have care and custody of monies belonging to Corporation and shall be responsible for such monies or securities of the organization.

 The Treasurer shall keep, or cause to be kept, all financial records belonging to Corporation.
 All financial records shall be accurate and reliable.
-Copies of all documents shall be maintained at Corporation’s registered office.
+Copies of all documents shall be maintained at Corporation’s registered office or digitally on drive accessible to Board of Directors.

 The Treasurer shall deposit (or cause to deposit) money, drafts, and checks in the name of and to the credit of Corporation in the banks and depositories designated by the Board; endorse for deposit notes, checks, and drafts received by the Corporation as ordered by the Board; make proper vouchers for deposit; and disburse (or cause to disburse) Corporation’s funds and issue checks and drafts in the name of Corporation, as ordered by the Board.